Chapter 10.08

 10.08.010 Establishment of fire lanes.

-Fire lanes, in conformance with Article 10.207 of the Uniform Fire Code as presently constituted or as may be subsequently amended, shall be established by the fire chief of King County Fire Protection District No. 26 or the chief’s authorized designee, and shall be referred to as designated fire lanes in this chapter.
+Fire lanes, in conformance with Section 503 of the International Fire Code as presently constituted or as may be subsequently amended, shall be established by the Fire Chief of South King Fire and Rescue or the Chief’s authorized designee.
+Fire lanes established under this section shall be referred to as designated fire lanes in this chapter.
 [Ord.
+1772 § 1, 2023; Ord.
 814 § 1, 1989.]

 10.08.020 Definition of fire lanes.